 Does your AMD display driver keeps crashing and recovering all times?
-It can be quite annoying.
-Your computer does not show support information that can be helpful for diagnostic purpose.
+AMD keeps crashing can be quite annoying.
+The most annoying thing is that your computer doesn’t show up any helpful information required for diagnostic purpose.

 You’re just 3 steps away from automatically fixing this problem….
 Estimated Download Time: 10 Seconds